-Dallas County District Attorney's Office, Texas
+Dallas County District Attorney's Office, Texas Population: 2.6 million; Number of Prosecutors: 280

 Although the Dallas County District Attorney's Office's CRU is primarily dedicated to reviewing cases involving claims of actual innocence, it will review other claims in which there is clear evidence of an injustice such as systematic errors.
 For example, the CRU discovered that prosecutors in Texas were overcharging on drug offenses based on legislative error.
 The CRU composed a list of those cases that had been wrongfully charged, advised the court, and sent a letter to those defendants and their last known counsel notifying them of the error, so they could take action to have their criminal records corrected.65